 - Otter Creek Winery (Alex Bay)- Produces over 7000 gallons of 13 different varieties of wine

 Additional Wineries, not members of the wine trail

 - White Caps Winery (Chaumont)- Sits on farmland at the edge of Chaumont Bay, once known by Native Americans as Hungry Bay.

 - Northern Flow Vineyards (Alex Bay)- Small farm winery since 2015 offering live music, food truck and wine slushy

 - Dark Island Spirits (Alex Bay)- A true craft distillery, discover how they handcraft and Musically Mature their award-winning Bourbons, Whiskeys and Brandies along with Vodkas, Gins and Liqueurs

 - St. Lawrence Spirits Chateau (Clayton)- 2019 & 2020 NY State distillery of the year

 As you can see, there is a slew of things to keep everyone entertained while visiting the Thousand Islands Region.

-I hope you enjoyed this list of 1000 Exciting things to do in the Thousands of Islands.
-I’ll be updating it periodically with more information and more unique things to do and see as I experience more of the 1000 Islands so make sure to bookmark this post and keep checking back.
+I hope you enjoyed this list of 1000 EXCITING things to do in the Thousand Islands.
+I’ll update this post periodically with more things to do and see as I experience more of the 1000 Islands so make sure to bookmark this post and keep checking back.